-Lyse is a word that comes from Greek and merely means "to split" or "to burst."
-It's a fair description of what happens to cells in a lysis buffer, a solution that breaks them open to extract their contents.
+Lyse is a word that comes from Greek and merely means "to split" or "to burst."Aptly, the terms pertains to what happens to cells in a lysis buffer, a solution that breaks them open to extract their contents.
 Scientists use lysis buffers when extracting DNA or proteins from cells for analysis, especially in the case of bacteria.
 The type of cell lysis buffer varies depending on the kind of experiment, although the following are some common choices.

 Buffer and Salt

-Chelating Agents & Inhibitors
+Chelating Agents and Inhibitors